IQSS/datafest/02_GitKraken.md

 > You can also have a fully local repository, without a remote "synced" one on GitHub.
 > If you would like to initialize such a repository with this intention pick the "Local Only" option under "Init".

-**Homework exercises**

-1. Create a new folder called "learning_github", and add a couple of small text files to it from your computer
-2. Create a Git repository with this folder using GitKraken
-3. Create a new plain text file called "data-file.txt", add a line or 2 of content to it and save it to the "learning_github" folder
-4. Go back to GitKraken, and commit the change with an approriate message
+***

+**Exercise #2**

-5. Push the changes to the remote repo on github.com
+1. Push the changes to the "learning_github" repo (from the preivous exercise) to the remote repo on github.com
-6. [Optional 1] Make changes to data-file.txt on GitHub.com
+2. Make changes to data-file.txt on GitHub.com
-7. [Optional 2] Sync or "Pull" the changes to the local repository
+3. Sync or "Pull" the changes that were made remotely to the local repository

 ***
 Next: [Remote repositories, managing conflicts](03_Github_remote_and_conflicts.md)